To better help us understand dogs and fireworks-induced stress let’s start by thinking about how we might respond in a similar situation.

 d) Consider medication like a sedative (again, see your vet).

-e) Control the environment – secure your garden, update your dog’s microchip details if necessary.
+e) Control the environment – secure your garden, and update your dog’s microchip details if necessary.

 2. On the night of the fireworks event

-a) Get your walk in early, before the fireworks start.
+a) Get your walk finished early before the fireworks start.

 b) Bring forward feeding time (your dog may be unable to eat later).